Feeding your kids’ friends can help picky eaters feel more relaxed and positive around food.

-When your kids’ friends come over to play this summer, you might cringe at the thought of them raiding your kitchen for snacks.
+When your kids have friends over to play, you might cringe at the thought of them raiding your kitchen for snacks.

 I get it.
 One summer I tried warding off my kids’ hungry friends with bags of pretzels.
 (It sorta worked.)